-In the event of a bomb threat, Campus Safety shall contact the Onondaga County Sheriff's Office, who will a responding external agency will assume primary incident command and will only release that command to OCC officials when deemed appropriate.
+In the event of a bomb threat, Campus Safety shall contact the Onondaga County Sheriff's Office, who will assume primary incident command and will only release that command to OCC officials when deemed appropriate.
 Under such conditions, the College's assigned incident commander serves as the liaison between the college and the external responders and will act to provide available information to the President and EC.